More than 30,000 people in the U.S. live with cystic fibrosis (CF.) Doctors diagnose about 1,000 new cases each year.

 Small intestine.
 Because breaking down high-acid foods that come from the stomach is a challenge, the lining of the small intestine can erode.

-Large intestine: Thick secretions (liquids) in your stomach can make feces (poop) very thick.
+Large intestine.
+Thick secretions in your stomach can make your feces (your poop) very thick.
 This can cause blockages.
-In some cases, the intestine may also start to fold in on itself like an accordion (called “intussusception”).
+In some cases, the intestine may also start to fold in on itself like an accordion, called “intussusception.”

-Bladder: Chronic coughing weakens the bladder muscles.
-Almost 65% of women with CF have what’s called “stress incontinence.”
+Bladder.
+Chronic coughing weakens the bladder muscles.
+Almost 65% of women with CF have stress incontinence.
 This means that you leak urine when you cough, sneeze, laugh, or lift something.
 Though more common in women, men can have it, too.

-Reproductive organs: Excess mucus affects fertility in men and women.
-Most men with CF have problems with the tubes that transport their sperm, or what’s called the “vasa deferentia.”
+Reproductive organs.
+Excess mucus affects fertility in men and women.
+Most men with CF have problems with the tubes that transport their sperm, called the vasa deferentia.
 Women with CF have very thick cervical mucus, which can make it harder for a sperm to fertilize an egg.

-Other parts of the body: CF can also lead to thinning of the bones (osteoporosis) and muscle weakness.
+Other parts of the body.
+CF can also lead to muscle weakness and to a thinning of the bones, called osteoporosis.
 Because it upsets the balance of minerals in the blood, it can also bring about low blood pressure, fatigue, a fast heart rate, and a general feeling of weakness.

 Although CF is a severe condition that needs daily care, many treatments for it have improved.
 People who have CF live much longer than they used to, and their quality of life has improved as well.